 Most cases of RSV are mild and the main treatment is to get lots of rest and drink lots of fluids.
 Babies with RSV need small amounts of water regularly.

 Use paracetamol for fever, but never give aspirin to children under 12.
 Antibiotics don’t work against RSV.
 Most people recover from RSV in about 10 days.
-Children take around 8 to 15 days to recover.
+Children take around 8 to 15 days to recover but some will need to go to hospital, especially if they are babies younger than 6 months.

 RSV can be prevented by: